tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-04-20-ppw-ewenement-haze.md

 Biesiad eventually makes his comeback, drops Rambo between the ropes with an enziguiri, 619, back to the ring with a Buckshot Lariat for a 2 count.
 Biesiad lays Rambo out with a chairshot to the head, places him on the table, set upright in the corner.
 Attempt to spear through a table, counter, Rambo suplexes Biesiad, breaking the table in half.
-Rambo throws a trash can into the ring and attemps to hit his opponet.
+Rambo throws a trash can into the ring and attempts to hit his opponent.
 A sequence of counters follows, Rambo receives trash can to the face multiple times.
 Biesiad hits a swanton onto Rambo with a trashcan on top.
 Pinfall attempt broken up after Mister Z pulls Biesiad out.
 They get physical, the distraction allows Rambo to make his comeback.
 Superplex on Biesiad, still not enough for a 3 count.